mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 {{consume-config}}
 ### Preparing Objects to be Configured by the Config Management

+The complete example code can be found in [examples/working-with-config/06-write-config-consumer.go](06-write-config-consumer.go).

 We already have our new acme.corp config object type, and a target interface which must be implemented by a target object to be configurable.
 The last example showed how